visibilityspots/blog/articles/linux/raspberry-pi.md

 An updated model of the raspberry pi was launched, the [model b+](http://www.raspberrypi.org/introducing-raspberry-pi-model-b-plus/) extended with to 4 USB ports in total.
 So finally I could gain benefit of my raid setup.

-I reconfigured my whole RAID setup by using those 4 individual USB sockets intstead of the hub I used before.
+I reconfigured my whole RAID setup by using those 4 individual USB sockets instead of the hub I used before.
 And man what a difference!
-It runs a lot faster and is a lot more usefull and efficient nowdays.
+It runs a lot faster and is a lot more use full and efficient nowadays.

+Since there are no case available yet for this model I looked on [thingiverse](http://thingiverse.com) and found a closed [case](http://www.thingiverse.com/thing:398399) which I printed out on the ultimaker2 robot we can use at the office.
+It's a neat case but the top isn't clicked in to the bottom part so I had to use tape to stick them together..

 ![raspberry-b+_open]( ../../images/raspberry/raspberry-b+_open.jpg)
 ![raspberry-b+_closed]( ../../images/raspberry/raspberry-b+_closed.jpg)